Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: System Model

 Following the OTFS grid resolutions, the discrete delay and Doppler taps are parameterized as

 where $l_p\in\mathbb{Z}$ and $r_p\in\mathbb{Z}$ are the integer indices.
 Crucially, $\kappa_p\in [-\frac{1}{2},\frac{1}{2})$ models the \textit{fractional Doppler} component derived from the user velocity and satellite motion.\footnote{In practical LEO channels, Doppler shifts are continuous and seldom align exactly with discrete Doppler bins.
-The fractional term $\kappa_p$ accounts for this mismatch and avoids modeling artifacts due to quantization errors.} By applying the inverse Symplectic Fast Fourier Transform (ISFFT) along the Doppler dimension, the equivalent time-varying impulse response is expressed as
+The fractional term $\kappa_p$ accounts for this mismatch and avoids modeling artifacts due to quantization errors.} By applying the ISFFT along the Doppler dimension, the equivalent time-varying impulse response is expressed as